adjoinant/winston-postgres/README.md

 The postgres transport takes the following options:

+    timestamp: boolean to decide whether to attach timestamp field to metadata (if metadata is null, no timestamp is attached)
     connectionString: the db connection uri
     databaseFunction: the name of a database function accepting 3 arguments (level, message, metadata)
     tableName: the table (with columns 'level', 'message', 'metadata') to which to log
     ignoreMessage: (optional) a function of signature (level, message, metadata) -> boolean which can be used to determine whether to ignore a log message

-One of 'tableName' and 'databaseFunction' must be present
+One of 'tableName' and 'databaseFunction' must be present.